Maccabiah Games

+The Maccabiah Games (משחקי המכביה, or משחקי המכביה העולמית; sometimes referred to as the "Jewish Olympics") is an international multi-sport event with summer and winter sports competitions featuring Jews and Israelis regardless of religion.
+Held every four years in Israel, the Maccabiah Games is considered the foremost sports competition for global Jewry.

+The Maccabiah Games were declared a "Regional Sports Event" by, and under the auspices and supervision of, the International Olympic Committee in 1961.

+Organized by the Maccabi World Union, the first games were held in 1932.

+The 2022 Maccabiah Games were originally scheduled for 2021, but were postponed and held in 2022 due to the global COVID-19 pandemic, making it the first summer games to be postponed.

+The next Maccabiah Games were supposed to be held in Israel between July 1, 2025 and July 22, 2025, but were postponed to the summer of 2026 due to the Iran–Israel war.

 Games

 Originally, the Maccabiah was held every three years.
-Since the 4th Maccabiah, the event has generally been held every four years, in the year following the Olympic Games.
+Since the 1953 Maccabiah Games, the event has generally been held every four years, in the year following the Olympic Games.

-The Maccabiah Games are open to Jewish athletes from around the world, as well as to all Israeli athletes regardless of ethnicity or religion; Arab Israelis have also competed in it.
+The Maccabiah Games are open to Jewish athletes from around the world, as well as to all Israeli athletes regardless of ethnicity or religion.

 Competitions at the Maccabiah are organized into four divisions: 1) Open (Seniors); 2) Juniors; 3) Masters; and 4) Disabled.
 The Games are organized by the Maccabi World Union.

 Etymology

 The name Maccabiah was chosen after Judah Maccabee, a Jewish leader who defended his country from King Antiochus.
 Modi'in, Judah's birthplace, is also the starting location of the torch that lights the flames at the opening ceremony, a tradition that started at the 4th Maccabiah.